-The Byzantine Catholic Seminary offers two programs of Theological study: The Master of Divinity (M.Div.) and the Master of Theology (M.A.T.)
+The Byzantine Catholic Seminary offers two programs of Theological study: The Master of Divinity (M.Div.) and the Master of Arts in Theology (M.A.T.)
 Degrees.
 Seminarians are generally enrolled in the M.Div.
 Program.
-However, for those seminarians who are married deacons, who have been through a deacon formation program, and who have been serving proficiently in the diaconate for an adequate number of years, a special two-year M.A.T.-Formation program may be employed at the discretion of the seminarian’s ordinary.
+However, for those seminarians who are deacons, who have been through a deacon formation program, and who have been serving proficiently in the diaconate for an adequate number of years, a special two-year M.A.T.-Ministerial Leadership program may be employed at the discretion of the seminarian’s ordinary.
 Those who are not in formation for holy orders enroll in the standard M.A.T. program.

 All classes are assessed for educational effectiveness of teaching and learning.
-Given the unique sending process of the Byzantine Catholic Church, 100% of graduating M.Div students and M.A.T.-formation students who are ordained to the priesthood are assigned immediate parish placement, usually as parochial vicars or administrators.
-Within one or two years they are usually appointed as pastors.
+Given the unique sending process of the Byzantine Catholic Church, 100% of graduating M.Div students and M.A.T.-Ministerial Leadership students who are ordained to the priesthood are assigned immediate parish placement, usually as parochial vicars or administrators.
+Within two to five years they are usually appointed as pastors.

-Generally, our graduates have assessed their program at the Byzantine Catholic Seminary as very effective in developing their ability to think theologically, enhancing knowledge of Christian philosophy, ethics, Church doctrine, and history, developing the ability to relate social issues to faith, to preach well, and to use and interpret Sacred Scripture.
+Generally, our graduates have assessed their program at the Byzantine Catholic Seminary as very effective in developing their ability to think theologically with enhanced knowledge of Christian philosophy, ethics, Church doctrine, and history, and developing their ability to relate social issues to faith, to preach well, and to use and interpret Sacred Scripture.